Last updated on March 5, 2026.

 The clinical certificate program prepares residents for OMFR private practice, hospital or academic careers in teaching and patient care.
 Residents are expected to develop the clinical and academic skills needed to function effectively in private practice, a hospital, or an educational institution, and to use complex imaging systems in the diagnosis, study, and management of oral and maxillofacial diseases and conditions.

 Academic and clinical studies include radiation physics, radiation biology, radiation health physics, head and neck anatomy, pathology, imaging sciences, interpretation of conventional, contrast enhanced, and digital images, ConeBeam CT, Medical CT, MRI and other imaging modalities.
-Residents take clinical rotations in medical diagnostic radiology and nuclear medicine with an optional rotation in radiation oncology.
+Residents take clinical rotations in medical diagnostic radiology and nuclear medicine with a rotation in radiation oncology.
 Residents gain substantial experience teaching in clinical and seminar settings as well as in the classroom.

 Residents are eligible to challenge the American Board of Oral and Maxillofacial Radiology Certification Examination upon completion of this program.